HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/quality_checks.rst

 field-of-view, to quality checks that are very specific to the surface for a given site (e.g., ensuring vegetation is measured for the Wytham Woods UK (WWUK) site, or checking abnormal high reflectance values over clear or low turbid waters).
-Such sitespecific checks often use thresholds (determined from analysis of the first months/year of data) checking the reflectance (or ratios of reflectances, e.g., epsilon for water sites, or NDVI for vegetated
+Such site-specific checks often use thresholds (determined from analysis of the first months/year of data) checking the reflectance (or ratios of reflectances, e.g., epsilon for water sites, or NDVI for vegetated